aldonahue/Layoffs-Influence-on-Tech-Recruiting-/README.md

 https://github.com/cLineman/CapStoneProject/blob/main/Capstone_Presentation.pdf

-### Data Interpretation and Analysis
+### Data Interpretation and Regression Modeling
 ***
-Our team performed analyses of movie budget (high: >$2.12mil, low:<$2.12mil), genre, historic director performance, and release season on profits.
-After importing and cleaning the data, we engineered several convenience features, including profit ratio.
-These were used to generate visualizations and perform statistical tests on the factors of interest.
-These informed our business recommendations for the head of Computing Vision's new movie studio.
+I build multiple regression models in order to accurately predict the trend of future layoffs across the tech industry with in the United States.
+After importing and cleaning the data I engineerred several featurs for convience inlcuding date calulations, Location IDs, Sub industry IDs, and the creation of dummy variables.
+These along with several other data elements within data set were used to train, split and test the data set and were ran through our models as well.
+These ultimately informed our business recomendations for the client regarding a supervised machine learning model integrations.

 ### Findings and Recommendations
 ***
-Our investigation of the available data has revealed several significant factors to consider in Computing Vision's creation of new movies.
-First, lower budget movies have significantly higher profit ratios.
-Second, the trio of mystery, horror, and thriller genres have significantly greater mean profit ratios than other genres.
-Next, prior director reviews and performance predict movie profit and profit ratio.
-And finally, summer releases result in higher gross profits than other seasonal releases.

-From our analysis, we suggest that Computing Vision...
-- Produce low budget films to maximize the return on investment.
-- Make mystery, horror, and thriller films, as they are all budget friendly and produce massive profit ratios.
-- Choose a director with a history of well-rated movies to maximize profit and profit ratio.
-- Release new movies during the summer as that season tends to yield higher gross profits than other seasons.
+Through the overall investigation of the availble data it is clear that inegrating a linear regression model is the best choice for the client to integrate into their strategy.
+The linear regression model was the most accurate and consistent out of all three models that I ran.
+As well I was able to further validate its accuracy through calculating the R-Squared and RSME.
+This model ulitmately ran with a score of .795, R-squared of .795, RSME of .012.

+Moving forwad with this model I recomend the client periodically retrain the model with new and more current data to avoid model drift/rot.

 #### Acknowledgements
 ***